TheRobotHunter/Git-Started/README.md

 # Git-Started
-Just learning to use Git
+Just learning to use Git.
+This is the initial push.